Effective construction of covers of canonical Hom-diagrams for equations over torsion-free hyperbolic groups: Iterated generalized doubles

 Clearly $C^{t^{-r_n}g_n^{-1}\ldots g_1^{-1}t^{-r_0}}\leq L^{t^{-r_n}g_n^{-1}\ldots g_1^{-1}t^{-r_0}}$, and since $C^t=C$ we have $C^{t^{-r_n}g_n^{-1}\ldots g_1^{-1}t^{-r_0}}=C^{t^{-r_n-1}g_n^{-1}\ldots g_1^{-1}t^{-r_0}}\leq L^{t^{-r_n-1}g_n^{-1}\ldots g_1^{-1}t^{-r_0}}$. \\Finally, $C^{g_n^{-1}t^{-r_{n-1}}\ldots g_1^{-1}t^{-r_0}}\leq L^{g_n^{-1}t^{-r_{n-1}}\ldots g_1^{-1}t^{-r_0}}= L^{t^{-r_{n-1}}\ldots g_1^{-1}t^{-r_0}}$.

 A conjugate of a centralizer is again a centralizer in the corresponding conjugate of the ambient group (this can be easily checked directly), and centralizers are maximal abelian.
-So intersecting a maximal abelian subgroup and it's ambient group with the same group $G$ preserves maximality of the abelian subgroup (again, this can be easily checked directly).
+Intersecting a maximal abelian subgroup and it's ambient group with $H$ preserves maximality of the abelian subgroup (again, this can be easily checked directly).
+So there's a splitting of $H$ with underlying graph $D$ having (non-trivial) abelian edge groups $H_{e_1},\dots,H_{e_m}$ each maximal in adjacent vertex groups.